Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 But now we're talking about actions that have contributed to our well being and needs that have been fulfilled, and the pleasureful things that follow these needs having been fulfilled.

-The form that is used in nonviolent communication is clear on observations, feelings needs.
+The form that is used in Nonviolent Communication is clear on observations, feelings needs.

 It's not in the form of compliments which judge people as that was a good thing that you did.
 You're a kind person, you are very attractive.